HyperMOOC: Augmenting MOOC Videos with Concept-based Embedded Visualizations: Related Work

-\textbf{Online Learning Video Visualizations.} Numerous studies have explored diverse methods to visualize online learning videos, aiming to enhance educators' and learners' understanding and engagement with educational content, leading to a variety of visualization needs.
+Although the three levels of analysis offer complementary perspectives on learning content, existing systems typically treat them in isolation, lacking an integrated framework that connects object-, event-, and conclusion-level insights in a coherent design space, which limit learners’ ability to explore complex course materials holistically.

-To track student progress and activity in a video, it is crucial to perform a visual analysis of the clickstream.
-For example, Chen et al.\cite{chen2015peakvizor} introduced PeakVizor, utilizing clock-like glyphs to explore learner peak relationships in online videos.
-However, clickstream analysis may suffer from data inaccuracies and can't fully capture students' learning conditions.
-Hence, He et al.\cite{he2018vusphere} proposed VUSphere, a visual analytic system employing a spherical layout to analyze video, course, and student elements on a sphere.
-Chen et al.\cite{chen2018viseq} introduced ViSeq, a visualization learning sequence analysis system utilizing bidirectional chord diagrams to understand the correlation between learning sequences and performance.
+\textbf{Online Learning Video Visualizations.} Numerous studies have explored diverse methods to visualize online learning videos, aiming to enhance educators' and learners' understanding and engagement with educational content, leading to understanding the value of online learning data from a visual analytics perspective\cite{emmons2017mooc}.